-Anchorage is unlike anywhere you’ve been.
-Although more than half of Alaska’s population lives here and it’s nearly the size of Delaware, it will be the largest small town you’ll ever live in.
-Here, Nordstrom and moose may occupy the same street, black-tie events competes for attention with fresh powder on the mountain and you may see professionals in waders on their lunch hour.
+Although nearly half of Alaska’s population lives here and it’s about the same size of Delaware, it will be the largest small town you’ll ever live in.
+Here, cafes and moose may share the same sidewalks, black-tie events compete for attention with fresh powder on the mountain, and you may see professionals in waders fishing for salmon on their lunch hour.

-Don’t worry about being a newcomer; Anchorage has traditionally been a community of newcomers.
-The city itself was only founded in 1915, and it’s a vibrant town where the average resident is 32 years old and one-quarter of the population is under the age of 18.
+Don’t worry about being a newcomer; Anchorage has drawn adventurous spirits for its entire history.
+It’s a vibrant community where the average resident is 32 years old and one-quarter of the population is under the age of 18.

 Among the city’s pluses: Clean air and clean water.
 An average 18-minute commute.
 World-class parks.
+135 miles of paved multi-use trails in the city.
 Regular appearances on “top 10” lists when it comes to jobs and livability.